sigsum/sigsum/doc/api.md

 A submission will not be accepted if `signature` is invalid or if the retrieved key hash does not match the specified verification key.
 A submission may also not be accepted if the second-level domain name exceeded its rate limit.

-Public logging must not be assumed to have happened until an inclusion proof is available.
-An inclusion proof should not be relied upon unless it leads up to a trustworthy tree head.
-Witness cosigning makes a tree head trustworthy.
+A rate limit should only be charged for the specified domain hint on success.

+HTTP status 200 OK must not be returned unless the log has sequenced its Merkle tree so that the next signed tree head merged the added leaf.
+A submitter should (re)send their add-leaf request until observing HTTP status 200 OK.

 Example:
 ```